sst/sst/www/docs/constructs/queue.md

 description: "Docs for the sst.Queue construct in the @serverless-stack/resources package.
 This construct creates an SQS queue."
 ---

-The `Queue` construct is a higher level CDK construct that makes it easy to to create a [SQS Queues](https://aws.amazon.com/sqs/).
+The `Queue` construct is a higher level CDK construct that makes it easy to create a [SQS Queues](https://aws.amazon.com/sqs/).
 You can create a queue by specifying a consumer function.
 And then publish to the queue from any part of your serverless app.

 This construct makes it easier to define a queue and a consumer.
 It also internally connects the consumer and queue together.